SophiaDLL/DriftV-Remasterd/README.md

 | **Kush Park Drift Island** | vector4(2097.614, -2907.6, 134.1969, 261.5315) | [5M Forums Link](https://forum.cfx.re/t/release-map-free-kush-park-drift-island/4910369) | ✔️ | |
 |**DNX Chiliad Town** | vector4(490.2804, 5525.82, 778.0568, 107.7326) | [5MODS](https://fr.gta5-mods.com/maps/dnx-chiliad-town-early-access) | ✔️ | |

+---

 ## 📜️ Script Credits

 | Resource Name | Use in DrftV | Authors Download Link<sub> >> [GITHUB](https://github.com/)<sub> | Status | Extra Notes |
 | :-: | :-: | :-: | :-: | :-: |
 | **KBlips** | Mission on blip Display| [Github Link](https://github.com/gtasnail/kBlipInfo) | ✔️ | |
 | **yorick-antilag** | Vehicle Anti-lag System| [Github Link](https://github.com/Yorick20022/yorick-antilag) | ✔️ | |

+---

+## 🛠️ Troubleshooting
+- **Performance Issues**: Ensure **OneSync Infinity** is enabled [This resource is made to be Optimal Utilising OneSync Infinity](https://docs.fivem.net/docs/scripting-reference/onesync/)
+- **Database Errors**: Double-check your MySQL credentials and ensure the database and tables are created correctly.
+- **Missing Resources**: Verify that all required resources are properly installed and ensured in your `server.cfg`.
+- **Server starting but Not loading the resources**: When you are Dragging in the server files please **DELETE ALL THE EXISTING FILES IN (Managers, gameplay, gamemodes, local, test and system)**

+---

+## 🐛 Known Bugs

+- **Crew Wars not working**: This has been a known bug and is something that is intended to be Fixed (re-written) at a future date when We have the time available.

+- **NOT A BUG || Many scripts that are in progress that are not functioning in the resources**: This is as inteded, as we work on the resources They will be Edited in the source files and not in the full releases.

+- **Owning more than 1 of the same cars brings them both out**: As a temp mesure we have disabled the ability to buy more than 1 of the same vehicle untill we change the way that Vehicles are stored in the garage & Database to where they will then be using a UID To be found Rather of a vehicles spawn code.

+- **Anti-lag not functioning as inteded**: This is something that we are aware of and Would Procceed on Fixing when our bigger tasks are complete.
+---